Frequently Asked Questions

 We have always wanted to survey parties during actual litigation while they are seated in the courtroom at the table next to their attorney when they are not allowed to speak their mind while a decision is being made about their life and their future.
 If we ever get that opportunity, we will update this website with the results.
 We do not believe those results will discourage mediation.

-Secondly, if you have read this far, you have probably paid more or expect to pay more to either prosecute or defend your case than $600.00.
-If we can get your case resolved for $600.00 plus lunch, isn’t mediation worth a try?
-But, most of all, this is your only opportunity to actively create a resolution of your conflict.
+Secondly, if you have read this far, you have probably paid more to prosecute or defend your case than what mediation will cost; therefore, isn’t mediation worth a try? .
 No one knows this conflict better than you, but this is the only opportunity you will ever have to be the primary decision maker in resolving that conflict.
 Please don’t waste that opportunity; if you decide that we are not the right fit for your needs, please, please don’t waste the opportunity to take advantage of this very unique method to resolve your conflict.
 If we can’t help you, please let another qualified mediator address your case.

 No.